gotangle/tanglemonitor/README.md

 # Configuration

-Tanglemonitor is configured by the `config.js` file within the `backend` folder:
+Tanglemonitor is configured by the `config.js` file within the `backend/config` folder:

 | Option                               | Description                                                                                                                                      | Default         |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ | --------------- |